50 Trauma Insurance Conditions Explained: Complete Australian Guide (2026)

 Pays: Lump sum if permanently unable to work

-When: After 3-6 months of total disability + evidence of permanent impairment
+When: After 3 to 6 months of total disability + evidence of permanent impairment

 Use: Cover long-term financial needs when unable to return to work